SDINAHET/betty_install/README.md

 https://github.com/alx-tools/Betty/wiki/Tools:-Atom

-Here for custom nano with Betty linter
+Here for custom nano with `Betty linter`

-This guide provides steps to configure the \`nano\` text editor to follow the Betty coding style guide, especially for C programming.
+This guide provides steps to configure the `nano` text editor to follow the Betty coding style guide, especially for C programming.

-To configure the nano text editor to adhere to the Betty style guide, especially for C code, you can set up syntax highlighting, enable tab to space conversion, and ensure proper indentation rules.
+To configure the `nano text editor` to adhere to the Betty style guide, `especially for C code`, you can set up syntax highlighting, enable tab to space conversion, and ensure proper indentation rules.

-Here’s how to set up nano to comply with the Betty coding style:
+Here’s how to set up nano to comply with the Betty coding style/doc:

 ## Requirements

-- \`nano\` text editor
+- `nano` text editor
-- Betty style checker (optional but recommended)
+- `Betty style/doc checker` (optional but recommended for Ubuntu 22.04)

 ## Step 1: Open/Create Nano Configuration File

-To configure \`nano\`, you need to edit the \`.nanorc\` file in your home directory:
+To configure `nano`, you need to edit the `\.nanorc` file in your home directory:

 ```bash
 nano ~/.nanorc